LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 ## Structural keylabels

-The default visual hints are `⇧←` / `⇧→` for previous / next horizontal
-context and `⇧↑` / `⇧↓` for broaden / narrow.
+The default visual hints are `⇧←` / `⇧→` for previous / next semantic region and `⇧↑` / `⇧↓` for heading-level movement.
 Each structural
 label is attached only to a different target the command will focus.
 A context-only broaden or narrow operation has no destination label.
 When the current widget owns the arrow chord, the destination remains labeled with the configured ownership override prepended, such as `⌥⇧→` for the default Alt override.
+Explicitly configured context-start bindings get labels through the `contextJump` keylabel group and take precedence when they converge with an arrow route.
 The focused target gets `↵` and/or `⎵` only for stable native activation semantics: links use Enter, buttons and summaries use Enter and Space, and checkboxes/radios use Space.
 When focus is on a native HTML radio, the browser's own focus destinations get